Havas: Havas S.A.

 In 2000, Havas the parent company decided to rename itself Vivendi Universal Publishing and to divest itself of its remaining stake in the Havas Advertising business.
 The Havas Advertising board decided to acquire the Havas name from its parent, and the decision was approved by the annual shareholders meeting held on 23 May 2002.

-In September 2003, the group reorganized itself, as agencies from the Diversified Agencies division were sold or absorbed into three core divisions:Euro RSCG Worldwide (integrated communications); MPG (Media planning and buying) and Arnold Worldwide Partners (advertising).
+In September 2003, the group reorganized itself, as agencies from the Diversified Agencies division were sold or absorbed into three core divisions: Euro RSCG Worldwide (integrated communications); MPG (Media planning and buying) and Arnold Worldwide Partners (advertising).
 In July 2004, after having completed its strategic reorganization, Bolloré Group started acquiring a stake in Havas.
 In October, the Company completed a €404 million capital increase which enabled it to reduce its overall debt levels.

 By 2005, Bolloré had amassed a 22% stake, obtained 4 seats on the Havas board at the shareholders meeting, and took control of the company.
 Chairman and CEO Alain de Pouzilhac was deposed in a boardroom coup on 21 June 2005.
 Other board and management level changes followed.
 The board appointed independent non-executive director Richard Colker as interim CEO.
 On 12 July 2005, Havas named Vincent Bolloré as board chairman, and veteran banker Philippe Wahl as chief executive officer.
 In March 2006, Havas named Fernando Rodés Vilà, son of the founder of Media Planning S.A.
 Leopoldo Rodés Castañes, as its new CEO.

 Havas remained listed on Euronext, but delisted from the NASDAQ stock exchange as of 28 July 2006.

-In March 2015, the group's main shareholder Bollore S.A sold a 22.5 percent stake in the firm for around €600 million, but announced it intended to remain a majority shareholder.
+In March 2015, the group's main shareholder Bolloré S.A. sold a 22.5 percent stake in the firm for around €600 million, but announced it intended to remain a majority shareholder.